 Architect's rendering: New Lakeport Courthouse, view at entry plaza

 What is the current status of the project?

-The new Lake County Courthouse is in the architectural design-working drawings phase, with an expected construction completion date in fall 2018.
+The new Lake County Courthouse is in the architectural design-working drawings phase, with an expected construction completion date in fourth quarter 2019.
 This schedule is subject to change.

 Why does Lake County need a new courthouse?

 The Superior Court of Lake County occupies the fourth floor of the county-owned Lakeport Courthouse, a building it shares with other county agencies.
 All case types, including felonies, misdemeanors, juvenile law, civil, traffic, and small claims, are heard at this facility.
 The court also uses an off-site annex to store court records.

 Built in 1968, the courthouse is severely overcrowded, has seismic and foundation concerns, and lacks adequate security, causing unnecessary risk to the public and staff who use the building.
 In addition, the court’s space is overcrowded and has significant accessibility and efficiency issues.
 These combined problems prevent the court from providing safe, secure and efficient court services to Lake County residents.
 Examples include: